 Section 1.
-After a student begins attending the seventh grade, that student generally is limited to participating in athletics during that school year and the five school years that follow consecutively after that school year.
-The student is permitted to participate in athletics at the ninth grade level or below during the seventh grade school year and eighth grade school year, but is not permitted to participate in athletic activities open to students in grades nine through twelve unless approved to participate at that level by OSSAA's Board of Directors.
+After a student begins attending the seventh grade, that student is limited to participating in athletics during that school year and the five school years that follow consecutively.
+A student who is repeating all or a portion of the seventh or eighth grade is not permitted to participate in athletics during that repeat period, even if the student has moved or transferred to another school for that repeat period, and even if the student did not participate at that grade level previously.